-Turning to the exceptions, LSC proposes to retain the current exception for individuals seeking to obtain governmental benefits for low-income individuals and families.
-Second, LSC proposes to add an exception for individuals seeking to obtain or maintain governmental benefits for persons with mental and/or physical disabilties.
+Turning to the exceptions, LSC is retaining the current exception for individuals seeking to obtain governmental benefits for low-income individuals and families.
+Second, LSC is adding an exception for individuals seeking to obtain or maintain governmental benefits for persons with mental and/or physical disabilties.
 Many disability benefit programs provide only subsistance support and those individuals should be treated the same way as those seeking to obtain benefits available on the basis of financial need.
 However, many persons with disabilties who are eligible for disability benefits may not be particularly economically disadvantaged and should not be eligible for legal assistance simply by virtue of eligibility for such disability benefits.
 Therefore, those applicants must have incomes below 200% of the applicable poverty level in order to be considered financially eligible for LSC-funded services.
+LSC received several comments supporting these provisions and no comments opposing them.
+Accordingly, LSC adopts these exceptions as proposed.

-Finally, the proposed regulation maintains the current authorized exceptions found in the factors listed in current section 1611.5.
-Specifically, the recipient would be permitted to determine an applicant whose income is below 200% of the applicable Federal Poverty Guidelines amount to be financially eligible for legal assistance supported with LSC funds based on one or more enumerated factors that affect the applicant's ability to afford legal assistance.
-As in the current regulation, recipients would not be required to apply these factors in a "spend down" fashion.
-That is, although recipients would be permitted to do so, they would not be required to determine that, after deducting the allowable expenses, the applicant's income is below the applicable income ceiling before determining the applicant to be financially eligible.
-The regulation would also be amended to clarify that the factors apply to the applicant and members of the applicant's household.
+Finally, the revised regulation maintains the current authorized exceptions found in the factors listed in current section 1611.5.
+Specifically, the recipient will be permitted to determine an applicant whose income is below 200% of the applicable Federal Poverty Guidelines amount to be financially eligible for legal assistance supported with LSC funds based on one or more enumerated factors that affect the applicant's ability to afford legal assistance.
+As in the current regulation, recipients will not be required to apply these factors in a "spend down" fashion.
+That is, although recipients are permitted to do so, they are not required to determine that, after deducting the allowable expenses, the applicant's income is below the applicable income ceiling before determining the applicant to be financially eligible.
+The regulation is also amended to clarify that the factors apply to the applicant and members of the applicant's household.
 The factors proposed are identical to the ones in the current regulation, with the following exceptions:

-- the factor relating to medical expenses would be restated to make clear that it refers only to unreimbused medical expenses, but that medical insurance premiums are included; - the factor relating to employment expenses would be reorganized for clarity and would expressly include expenses related to job training or educational activities in preparation for employment; - the factor relating to expenses associated with age or disability would no longer refer to resident members of the family as a reference to the applicant or members of the applicant's household is proposed to be incorporated elsewhere in this section of the regulation; - the factor relating to fixed debts and obligations would be amended to read only "fixed debts and obligations;" - a new factor, "current taxes" would be added to the list.
+- the factor relating to medical expenses is restated to make clear that it refers only to unreimbused medical expenses, but that medical insurance premiums are included; - the factor relating to employment expenses is reorganized for clarity and would expressly include expenses related to job training or educational activities in preparation for employment; - the factor relating to expenses associated with age or disability no longer refers to resident members of the family as a reference to the applicant or members of the applicant's household has been incorporated elsewhere in this section of the regulation; - the factor relating to fixed debts and obligations is amended to read only "fixed debts and obligations;" - a new factor, "current taxes" is added to the list.

 With regard to "fixed debts and obligations," the current regulation provides little guidance as to what is meant by this term, except to specifically include unpaid taxes from prior years.
-LSC proposes to simply use the term "fixed debts and obligations," while providing guidance in the preamble as to what is encompassed by the term.
+LSC has decided to simply use the term "fixed debts and obligations," while providing guidance in the preamble as to what is encompassed by the term.
 LSC believes that this approach will provide recipients with flexibility in applying the rule, while providing more guidance than could easily be contained in regulatory text.